Rebel leader in east Ukraine killed in blast

 Russian-backed rebels threw off Ukrainian central rule in an armed uprising after pro-Western leaders opposed by Moscow came to power in the Ukrainian capital, Kiev, in 2014.

-A shaky internationally-brokered ceasefire has been in force since 2015, halting large-scale fighting though there are still frequent outbreaks of shooting on the front line between the separatist and Ukrainian forces.
+A shaky internationally-brokered ceasefire has been in force since 2015, halting large-scale fighting, though there are still frequent outbreaks of shooting on the front line between the separatist and Ukrainian forces.

 Russia’s Foreign Ministry said it had every reason to believe Kiev was responsible for Zakharchenko’s death, ministry spokeswoman Maria Zakharova said on the Rossiya-24 state television station.

-Zakharova said Zakharchenko’s death showed that Kiev had decided to engage in a “bloody fight” and had passed up on its promises of seeking peace.
+Zakharchenko’s death shows that Kiev has decided to engage in a “bloody fight” and has passed up on its promises of seeking peace, she said.

-In Kiev, a spokeswoman for the state Security Service, Yelena Gitlyanskaya, said the accusations emerging from Moscow about Ukraine’s involvement were untrue.
+In Kiev, a spokeswoman for the state Security Service, Yelena Gitlyanskaya, dismissed Moscow’s accusations.

-“According to our information, this was the result of internal fighting which is continuing for years already between the terrorists and their Russian sponsors,” she said.
+“According to our information, this was the result of internal fighting which has already been continuing for years between the terrorists and their Russian sponsors,” she said.

 Zakharchenko, a 42-year-old former coalmine electrician, became leader of the Donetsk Republic in November 2014.
 Other rebel leaders say he was handpicked for the role by Moscow.
 A vote held by separatists confirmed him in office.